Price support

-In economics, a price support may be either a subsidy, a production quota, or a price floor, each with the intended effect of keeping the market price of a good higher than the competitive equilibrium level, usually by a government.
+In economics, a price support may be either a direct payment, a production quota, or a price floor, each with the intended effect of keeping the market price of a good higher than the competitive equilibrium level, usually by a government.

 In the case of a price control, a price support refers to the minimum legal price a seller may charge, typically placed above equilibrium.
 It is the support of certain price levels at or above market values by the government.

 A price support scheme can also be an agreement set in order by the government, where the government agrees to purchase surplus goods at a minimum price.
 For example, if a price floor were set in place for agricultural wheat commodities, the government would be forced to purchase the resulting surplus from the wheat farmers (thereby subsidizing the farmers) and store or otherwise dispose of it.

 History

 The New Deal popularized the concept in the United States during the Great Depression, although the idea had been used starting in the 19th century.

 List price cap established by the Argentine government of Edelmiro Farrell in 1945.

 In the aftermath of World War II, there were basic food commodities shortages, leading to price controls in many countries, including Argentina.
 Some nations, such as the United Kingdom, kept their wartime rationing systems in place for years.

 What was originally meant to be a temporary solution to the Great Depression resulted in price controls for basic foodstuffs in the United States for five decades, with the government producing an annual "Price Support Handbook".
 This was supported by both progressives in liberal states like New York, as well as conservatives in the Midwest.
 Price supports began to recede only in the 1980s.
-During the administration of Ronald Reagan (1981-1989), many Federal price supports were lifted.
+During the administration of Ronald Reagan (1981–1989), many Federal price supports were lifted.